paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 Were this done using a more traditional CSS approach, I could just globally make the site use light mode, and then add a dark stylesheet that only affected the elements in question, or I could have updated color tables.
 Both are far easier than having to skulk through dozens of HTML templates, trying to find all the selectors that needed manipulation.

-## Whats the alternative?
+## What's the alternative?

 Scoped CSS and component based design.
 These are basically a magic bullet for any and all valid complaints about CSS.

-Scoped CSS lets you write CSS how you want, without having to worry about its impact outside of the local environment, and components help you define said local environment.
+Scoped CSS lets you write CSS how you want, without having to worry about its impact outside the local environment, and components help you define said local environment.

 Component driven design is wonderful; you just write the base components, and then build things using those components, using other components, and everything just slots together.
 React, Vue, Svelte, Surface-UI, and many other tools all espouse this paradigm, and if you haven't tried them, you really should.